 The lease liability is subsequently increased by the interest cost on the lease liability and decreased by lease payment made.
-It is remeasured when there is a change in future lease payments arising from a change in an index or rate, a change in the estimate of the amount expected to be payable under a residual value guarantee (no residual value guarantees as at 31 December 2019), or as appropriate, changes in the assessment of whether a purchase or extension option is reasonably certain not to be exercised (no extension options were accounted for the leases due to uncertainties as at 31 December 2019)
+It is remeasured when there is a change in future lease payments arising from a change in an index or rate, a change in the estimate of the amount expected to be payable under a residual value guarantee (no residual value guarantees as at 31 December 2019), or as appropriate, changes in the assessment of whether a purchase or extension option is reasonably certain to be exercised or a termination option is reasonably certain not to be exercised (no extension options were accounted for the leases due to uncertainties as at 31 December 2019).

 Right-of-use assets are measured at cost comprising the amount of the initial measurement of lease liability.
-No lease incentives, initial direct costs, restoration costs or other costs were recognised for the leased assets by the Group as at 31 December 2019.
+No lease incentives, initial direct costs, restoration costs or other costs were recognised for the leased assets by the Group as at 31 December 2019 and as at 31 December 2020.

 Right-of-use assets are generally depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
-The straight-line basis was applied for depreciation of the right-of-use assets leased by the Group as at 31 December 2019.
+The straight-line basis was applied for depreciation of the right-of-use assets leased by the Group as at 31 December 2019 and as at 31 December 2020.